This challenge is no longer accepting new submissions.

 VISUALIZING TRANSPORTATION SAFETY TO REDUCE SERIOUS CRASHES & $350,000 TO MAKE IT A REALITY

-CHALLENGECurrently transportation decision makers have a limited number of analytical visualization tools available that reveal insights, and even fewer focused on safety and prevention of serious crashes.
+Currently transportation decision makers have a limited number of analytical visualization tools available that reveal insights, and even fewer focused on safety and prevention of serious crashes.
 A new opportunity lies in the rapid growth and advancement in technology and analytics markets combined with the volume and variety of transportation and other data now collected by the public and private sectors.
 For this reason, Solving for Safety Visualization Challenge is looking for the best innovators from the business and research communities, including technology companies, analytics firms, transportation carriers, industry associations, research institutions, universities, mapping and visualization providers, to tackle this challenge.
 Analytical visualization tools can cast new light on the data to reveal insights not seen though tabular analysis.
 The Challenge has been created to advance the use of safety data visualizations for answering analytical questions related to surface transportation system safety.
 In this challenge, Solvers will compete for cash prizes by developing innovative analytical visualization tools to gain insights into fatalities and serious injuries on the U.S. road and rail systems that policymakers, providers, and operators can use to inform the development of safety solutions.
-Challenge Solvers will choose to develop one of two types of analytical visualization tools:

 - Discover Insights Tools which analyze data to reveal patterns and trends, and use compelling visualizations to explain what is happening, understand the meaning behind the data, and draw conclusions.
 These tools often combine disparate data sets and allow a user to ask a question and search for answers visually.